venopyX/shellsense/README.md

 ---

 <div align="center">
-Made with ❤️ by the ShellSense Team
+Made with ❤️ by the Gemechis Chala
 </div>